aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-html-html-xhtml-mhtml-format/custom-styles-used-for-proper-aspose-words-html-roundtrip/_index.md

 title: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip – Aspose.Words for Java
 articleTitle: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
 linktitle: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
-description: "Export to HTML-based format using custom styles for roundtrip saving features."
+description: "Export to HTML-based format using custom styles for roundtrip saving features in Java."
 type: docs
 weight: 140
 url: /java/custom-styles-used-for-proper-aspose-words-html-roundtrip/